LuccaGiffoni/FidelityBTG/README.md

 # Technical Test | 48-hours CRUD for Client Registration

-Welcome to the BTG Pactual technical test!
+Welcome to one of my technical tests!
 In this project, I developed a client registration application using .NET MAUI version 8, leveraging all the advantages of the MVVM architecture.

 ## Requirements